"Pain is temporary. Quitting lasts forever."

 Withstanding Pain

 The Bully inflicts pain on others to avoid feeling his own.
 He externalizes his suffering, making others hurt so he doesn't have to.
-The Wimp collapses under pain, using it as an excuse to give up, to stay small, to demand that others take care of him.
+The Wimp collapses under pain, using it as an excuse to give up, to stay small, to demand that others care for him.
 The Mature Warrior withstands pain with dignity and uses it to grow stronger.

 Withstanding pain requires several abilities: